 Saga Dawa festival is called 'the festival to free captive animals' in local custom.
 Through the whole fourth month, monks don't eat meat and don't commit slaughter.
 They only concentrate themselves on turning prayer wheels and reciting Buddha's scriptures.
 It is said that on the 1st of the fourth month is the day that Shakyamuni was born, became enlightened and achieved nirvana.
 And you will see large numbers of pilgrims at Lhasa's Jokhang, on the Barkor circuit and also Mt.Kailash.

-Upon arrival at Lhasa airport or train station, to be met and transferred to your hotel / hostel in Lhasa.
-Afternoon have a good rest to acclimatize the high altitude.
+Upon arrival at Lhasa airport or train station, to be met and transferred to your hotel in Lhasa.
+Then have a good rest to acclimatize the high altitude.
 Overnight at Lhasa.

-Today you will be arranged to visit Drepung, Sera monasteries and Summer Palace - Norbulingka palace.
+Today you will visit Drepung, Sera monasteries and Summer Palace - Norbulingka palace.
 Both Drepung and Sera monasteries are Gelugpa (yellow hat) sect monastic colleges.
 Drepung monastery was the seat of the Government prior to Potala, it was once the world largest monastery in the history with 10,000 monks hailed from different monasteries all over Tibet.
 Sera monastery is famous for its Buddhism philosophical debate practice, the clapping sound and aggressive expression of the monks are well worth to see.
 Norbulingka is the summer palace of Dalai Lama, you can visit the residences of different lineages of the Dalai Lama.
-The park is crowded with picnickers and traditional activities during the Shoton (Yogurt festival) in August.
 Overnight at Lhasa.

 Morning head to Shigatse, there you will be arranged to visit Tashilunpo Monastery and the spectacular tombs of Panchen Lamas, monks of this monastery are nice looking with their home-made traditional shoes.
 If you like hiking, don't miss the Kora of Tashilhunpo monastery where you can have the nice views of Shigatse and surroundings.
 Then continues today's driving to Shegar, you will go through several high passes and get to see the first sight of Mount Everest before you reach Shegar.
 Overnight at Shegar.

 Morning drive from Saga to Paryang, you weave your way through small dusty town of Zhongba amidst enchanting panoramic views, dotted nomads tents are mingled with their herds of animals on the open plateau.
-Pass numbers of villages and camps of Yak herders with the distance view of snow capped mountains, cross the Mayun-la pass (5,216m), if lucky might see many wild animals at the plateau grasslands.
-Check in at Darchen and prepare for the following days trekking.
+Pass numbers of villages and camps of Yak herders with the distance view of snow-capped mountains, cross the Mayun-la pass (5,220m), if lucky might see many wild animals at the plateau grasslands.
+Check-in at Darchen and prepare for the following days trekking.

-Afterwards we will start the first day's trekking of this 3 day Mount Kailash Kora, the walk will start from the Sershong and a gradual walk with multitudes of other local pilgrims chanting and praying.
-From the valley you can see the Choku Monastery up on the hillside.
-The trail leads to few ups and downs till we reach our camp at Dirapuk (4,750 m).
-You will meet many more Bon pilgrims going in the opposite direction (Anticlock-wise), because Mt.
-Kailash is being worshipped by four different religions: Buddhisms, Bons, Hindus and Jains.
+Afterward, we will start the first day's trekking of this 3 day Mount Kailash Kora, the walk will start from the Sershong and a gradual walk with multitudes of other local pilgrims chanting and praying.
+From the valley, you can see the Choku Monastery up on the hillside.
+The trail leads to a few ups and downs until we reach our camp at Dirapuk (4,750 m).
+You will meet many more Bon pilgrims going in the opposite direction (Anti clock-wise) because Mt.
+Kailash is being worshipped by four different religions: Buddhisms, Bons, Hindus, and Jains.
 Overnight at Dirapuk guesthouse.

-The winding gradually comes out of the valley and the river allows to follow in to the Barka plain, the trekking stops at Trangser Trangmar and your car takes you back to Darchen.
+The winding gradually comes out of the valley and the river allows to follow into the Barka plain, the trekking stops at Trangser Trangmar and your car takes you back to Darchen.
 After a short rest at Darchen, you will be arranged to drive about 50km to Lake Manasarovar, one of the three holy lakes in Tibet.
-In Buddhism and Hinduism, Manasarovar is the lake of compassion, tranquility and bliss.
-Climb up to Chiu monastery and have a good view of the lake or wonder along the lake shore to have a relaxing afternoon.
-Overnight at the local guest house near Chiu monastery (dorm bed).
+In Buddhism and Hinduism, Manasarovar is the lake of compassion, tranquility, and bliss.
+Climb up to Chiu monastery and have a good view of the lake or wander along the lakeshore to have a relaxing afternoon.
+Overnight at the local guesthouse near Chiu monastery (dorm bed).

-Morning enjoy a brilliant sunrise at Lake Manasarovar, then start driving back to Saga retracing the same route, you will have a last view of the Mt.Kailash on the way.
+Morning enjoys a brilliant sunrise at Lake Manasarovar, then start driving back to Saga retracing the same route, you will have a last view of the Mt.Kailash on the way.
 Overnight at Saga.

-Today start drive back to Shigatse, enjoy the landscapes on the way.
+Today start driving back to Shigatse, enjoy the landscapes on the way.
 Overnight at Shigatse.

-Morning start driving back to Lhasa from Shigatse via northern friendship highway, driving along Yarlutsangpo river and enjoys its beautiful sceneries.
+After breakfast, start driving back to Lhasa from Shigatse via northern friendship highway, driving along Yarlutsangpo river and enjoys its beautiful sceneries.
 Overnight at Lhasa.

-Morning Lhasa airport or train station dropping off, the time come to say your farewells to your guide and driver, end the trip.
+Morning Lhasa airport or train station dropping off, the time comes to say your farewells to your guide and driver, end the trip.